-^{(5) 25%} of the shares subject to the option vest one year after the vesting commencement date and 1/48th of the shares subject to the option vest monthly thereafter subject to the named executive officer's continued service to the company through each vesting date.
+^{(3) 25%} of the shares subject to the option vest one year after the vesting commencement date and 1/48th of the shares subject to the option vest monthly thereafter subject to the named executive officer's continued service to the company through each vesting date.
+If within the twelve-month period that immediately follows a change of control (as defined in the named executive officer's offer letter or employment agreement) the named executive officer's employment is terminated without cause or the named executive officer is constructively terminated or the named executive officer experiences a qualifying termination (as defined in the named executive officer's offer letter or employment agreement), then 100% of this award shall accelerate and become fully vested as of the termination date.

-(6) The restricted stock units vest in four equal annual installments beginning July 18, 2024, subject to the named executive officer's continued service to the company through each vesting date.

-^{(7) 50%} of the shares subject to the option vest upon the vesting commencement date and 1/24th of the shares subject to the option vest monthly thereafter subject to the named executive officer's continued service to the company through each vesting date.

-^{(8) 1/24}th of the shares subject to the option vest monthly following the vesting commencement date, subject to the named executive officer's continued service to the company through each vesting date.
+^{(4) 50%} of the shares subject to the option vest upon the vesting commencement date and 1/24th of the shares subject to the option vest monthly thereafter subject to the named executive officer's continued service to the company through each vesting date.
+If within the twelve-month period that immediately follows a change of control (as defined in the named executive officer's offer letter or employment agreement) the named executive officer's employment is terminated without cause or the named executive officer is constructively terminated (as defined in the named executive officer's offer letter or employment agreement), then 100% of all of the named executive officer's outstanding stock options and equity awards shall accelerate and become fully vested as of the termination date.